 Over and over again… Facebook message after Facebook message, email after email, I am sent stories from women who feel like there is no reason for them to go on in the church because their vision of eternity contains nothing but loneliness, heartache, and distrust.
-The childhood vision of a happy eternal family is dashed to pieces because of the actions of a man who made and broke binding commitments and covenants.
+The childhood vision of a successful marriage and a happy eternal family is dashed to pieces because of the actions of a man who made and broke binding commitments and covenants.
 And for what… a secret rendezvous?

 How can that kind of encounter even be desireable when there are so many horrific implications?
 How is it that five scandalous minutes can be worth an eternity?
 How can it be worth demolishing your character?
 How can it be worth the complete emotional obliteration of another human being, let alone the woman you love or have loved?
 How can it be worth the sort of example you’d set for your kids?
 How is it worth the pain and suffering?
 And really… how can you even enjoy yourself in those erotic moments with so much associated guilt that must accompany such an act?